There are a lot of similarities between Ireland and Scotland, including surnames. Here are our top ten Irish surnames that are actually Scottish.

 Considering our origins and cultures are very similar, you can understand why surnames would be similar too, for instance, they use Mac or Mc as well as Ó, both meaning ‘son of’, just like we do.

-There can sometimes be some confusion between Irish and Scottish surnames, so we’ve created a list of the top ten Irish surnames at are actually Scottish.
+There can sometimes be some confusion between Scottish and Irish surnames, so we’ve created a list of the top ten Irish surnames at are actually Scottish.

 10. MacNéill – a name with island origins